infobar-image

 Don't stay in bed awake if you haven't fallen asleep in 20 minutes or if you've woken up and are having trouble falling back asleep.

-The reason for this is because your brain quickly learns to associate your bed with being the place where you're awake rather than being the place where you sleep.
+The reason for this is that your brain quickly learns to associate your bed with being the place where you're awake rather than being the place where you sleep.

 So the advice is to get up, walk to another room, and read a book in dim light.
 Return to bed just when you feel drowsy.